galaxyproject/galaxy-hub/src/events/2017-10-hacktoberfest/index.md

 ## Galaxy

+Please see the list of [good first issues](https://github.com/galaxyproject/galaxy/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest).

 ## CloudBridge
 [CloudBridge](https://github.com/gvlproject/cloudbridge) is a Python library for interfacing with multiple cloud providers through a single API.
 Implementations